sguimbard/CIMRL2PAD-OceanWindVectors-ATBD10-V1/_sources/algorithm_performance_assessment.md

 Example of wind speed and direction retrievals (red arrows) and input ERA5 winds (green arrows) after full antenna pattern integration, NEDT added, combining Aft and Fore views, and assuming a standard deviation for the prior wind direction of 60°
 ```

-Examples of wind speed and direction retrievals (as compared to the prior ERA5 wind direction), using as input the simulated instrument’s 3rd and 4th Stokes parameters after full antenna pattern integration, NEDT added, combining Aft and Fore views, and assuming a standard deviation for the prior wind direction of 60°, are shown in {numref}`Figure50` to {numref}`Figure52`.
+Examples of wind speed and direction retrievals (as compared to the prior ERA5 wind direction), using as input the simulated instrument's 3rd and 4th Stokes parameters after full antenna pattern integration, NEDT added, combining Aft and Fore views, and assuming a standard deviation for the prior wind direction of 60°, are shown in {numref}`Figure50` to {numref}`Figure52`.

 ```{figure} Figure51.png